Student/Teacher Ratio – 20 to 1

 The goal of Zion Lutheran School is to help students develop a relationship with Jesus Christ as Lord and Savior.
-At the elementary and middle grades, we realize positive socialization, Christian empathy for one another, and classroom relationships support much of a student’s school success.
+At the elementary grades we realize positive socialization, Christian empathy for one another, and classroom relationships support much of a student’s school success.
 In order to prepare students for a rewarding Christian relationship, teachers implement self-help strategies that provide structure, teach organizational skills, and encourage successful performance.

 Physical Education: Physical Education is a class designed to provide aerobic exercise, appreciation for physical fitness and learned skills in individual and team athletics.

 Music: As the students continue to build on their knowledge of music, they are also exposed to a variety of opportunities including choir.

 Art: The creative side of each student is nurtured through art each week.
 Projects are planned to coordinate with the church year and the curriculum.

 Literacy Center: Students visit the library to complete research and check out books for personal enjoyment.

 Field Trips: To appreciate our community more and connect real-life experience to classroom learning, a variety of field trips including the The Gates Foundation, Brightwater Treatment Facility, Padilla Bay, Hibulb Cultural Center and other cultural experiences in our Puget Sound area are scheduled.

 Christmas or Easter Program: Special music and/or drama programs involve fifth graders.

 Special Activities: In order for students to become well-balanced individuals, a wide variety of activities is offered.
 These include: soccer, volleyball, basketball, track, spelling bee, chess club, math club, knowledge bowl, music and drama.